Top of main content

 2. Personal loans might have higher interest rates compared to other borrowing options.

-3. The interest rate advertised isn’t necessarily the one you’ll receive, as this will be based on your loan amount, loan term and also your credit history.
+3. The interest rate advertised isn’t necessarily the one you’ll receive.
+It’ll be based on your loan amount, loan term, and your credit history.

-4. Whenever you take on debt there’s an element of risk.
+4. Whenever you take on debt, there’s an element of risk.
 Will you be able to meet your repayments?
-If your financial situation were to change, would you still be able to comfortably meet your repayments?
+If your financial situation were to change, would you still be able to meet your repayments?

 Personal loan fees